bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module1-web-application-development-with-flask/guided-project.md

   (what the client sees) are built and APIs and databases are accessed
 - Database: the "source of truth", where data is persisted and updated

-## "Productionization" of Data Science models
+## "Productization" of Data Science models

 ![CRISP-DM Visual Guide](/images/crisp-dm.png)

-What is productionization?
+What is productization?

 "The process of turning a prototype of a design into a version that can be more easily mass-produced"

-Productionization is all about publishing our data science work in a way that helps others benefit from it.
+Productization is all about publishing our data science work in a way that helps others benefit from it.
 This can mean:

 - Creating a written report of our analysis
 - Publishing a dashboard
 - Putting a trained model into a software application so that people can access it.

-What are some examples of "productionized" data science that you have benefitted from?
+What are some examples of "productized" data science that you have benefitted from?

 ## What are Web Applications and how do they work?